iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > No point in having the app.
 You go to check your application status and it brings you to the website.
 App serves no purpose.<br> :date: __2020-09-05 00:28:47__

 > I cannot log in i need to check my status<br> :date: __2020-08-31 07:30:24__

-> What is this nonsense about agreeing to terms for "PURCHASES"?
-I do NOT need this and would rather have not installed it.<br> :date: __2020-08-26 01:09:32__